hitesht072/Moodle-Bulk-Question-bank-Import-Export-with-media/README.md

-# Moodle-Question-bank-Excel-Import
+# Moodle-Question-bank-Excel-Import With Media files

-Bulk question export & import using MS excel format in moodle
+Bulk question export & import with media using MS excel format in moodle

 1.Exaple zip file is attached in this make relevenat changes according to your need.